 Topamax has been associated with congenital disabilities such as:

 - Cleft lip

 - Cleft palate

 - Deformed limbs

-While some of these Topamax birth defects, were known by the medical community for years, the product’s written warnings were inadequate for expectant mother’s to make informed medical decisions.
-Moreover, there was no warning about Topamax’s reduction in effectiveness in the oral contraceptives taken by women.
+While some of these Topamax congenital disabilities were known by the medical community for years, the product's written warnings were inadequate for expectant mothers to make informed medical decisions.
+Moreover, there was no warning about Topamax's reduction in effectiveness in the oral contraceptives taken by women.

 The net result of the inadequate Topamax warnings that many women were likely taking Topamax before they knew they were pregnant in the first place.
 Given the nature of fetal development, it is likely that many of the facial malformations and cleft palates are due to the mother taking Topamax during the vital first trimester when many of these features form.